Description of millipedes

 Controls for millipedes are aimed at keeping millipedes outdoors or reducing their numbers at the source.
 Cracks, gaps and other points of entry around windows and doors and in foundation walls should be sealed if possible.
 Removing organic matter such as plant mulch and dead leaves from against the house may help, and damp conditions around the house foundation should be corrected.

 Insecticides are of limited benefit in controlling millipedes because of the protected areas where they originate and because of the long distances they migrate.
 In warm weather when millipedes are actively wandering, residual insecticides can be applied in a 5- to 20-foot wide barrier around the building to reduce entry.
 If practical, also spray areas where the millipedes likely originate.
 Thorough application will aid in control, but reliance on chemical control alone is often unsatisfactory.
+The control treatments must be thoroughly applied in such a way as to get the insecticide down to the soil surface.
 For more information on insecticides please see this article.

 Millipedes migrate long distances during certain times of the year (varies with the weather, but commonly in spring or fall).
 Therefore, actions near the house may have no effect.
 Some sources of millipedes such as woodlands and crop reserve program fields can produce extremely large numbers of millipedes that invade from distances of 50 feet or more.